gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/Bulk-Export-gij-self-managed.md

 | _**refSpecCustom**_ | _String_.
 Optional.  <br>This is a user-defined list of references used for fetching.
 It is a comma-separated list with the format:<br>`+refs/refname1/*:refs/refname1/*`, `refs/refname2/*:refs/refname2/*`, ... |

 &nbsp;

+### Response
+Generates a tab-separated values (.tsv) file.
+See the parameters table below for more information on each parameter in a TSV file.

+* * *

 Take note that the .tsv file is verified by the Git Integration for Jira app with the following rules: